bgadrian/go-worker-thread-pool/README.md

 ### Why?

-I want to get a better grasp of the pattern so I made a dummy  running example, with a few alternations.
+I wanted to get a better grasp of the pattern so I made a dummy  running example.
 I also added a visual representation using a HTML basic client & websockets.
-The user can send fake jobs to process, and everything is slowed down (to seconds) so the user can observe the worker behaviours.
+The user can send fake jobs to process, and everything is artifically slowed down so the user can observe workers state.

 ![diagram](./diagram.png)